Elizabeth line: What is Crossrail and when does it open?

 What is Crossrail?

-Crossrail, or the Elizabeth line as it is now known, is a 73-mile (118km) railway line in south-east England which runs from Essex in the east to Berkshire in the west, cutting underground through central London.
+Crossrail, or the Elizabeth line as it is now known, is a 73-mile (118km) railway line in south-east England.
+It runs from Essex in the east to Berkshire in the west, cutting underground through central London.

 There are two western branches, which terminate at Reading and Heathrow Airport, and two eastern branches, ending at Shenfield in Essex and Abbey Wood in south-east London.